caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 Individual services re-inventing the wheel: "Speed of execution" justifies (Vogels)

+"Premature abstraction is more expensive than nominal repetition"

 ### Premature Complexity

 Monolith can be designed for service-orientation from the beginning.
 In a